uzodinma-okafor/configure-ad/README.md

 Active Directory (AD) is a Microsoft directory service that runs on a Windows Server and allows administrators to manage resources, assign permissions, change account passwords, and control access to network resources within an organization.
 There is an on-premises software version of AD that's usually installed into computers.
 There is also a cloud based version of AD found on Microsoft Azure.

-The purpose of this project is to set up and configure an on-premises Active Directory within Azure VMs.
+The purpose of this project is to set up, configure, and deploy an on-premises version of Active Directory within Azure VMs.

 <h2>Environments and Technologies Used</h2>